tania-m/romannumeral/readme.md

 You will need to **install the dependencies** first.
 From the root of the folder:

  - For usage in a dev/test environment: `npm i`
- - For production use: `npm i --production`
+ - For production use: `npm i --production --only=production`

 Then, from the root of the project, **run**:    `npm start`